pskowronek/epaper-clock-and-more/README.md

 # Clock + weather + AQI + traffic - on Raspberry Pi & e-paper [![Build Status](https://travis-ci.org/pskowronek/epaper-clock-and-more.svg?branch=master)](https://travis-ci.org/pskowronek/epaper-clock-and-more)

 This is a forked project of [waveshare-clock](https://github.com/prehensile/waveshare-clock) that only displayed clock and weather and supported only Waveshare 4.2inch B&W displays.
-This project enhances the original project to support Waveshare 2.7inch displays with red die (BWR) and adds the following additional features:
+This project enhances the original project to support Waveshare 2.7inch displays with red dye (BWR) and adds the following additional features:
 - gauges for current traffic drive times for two configured destinations (thanks to [Google Maps API](https://developers.google.com/maps/documentation/))
 - gauge for air quality index (AQI) of home location (thanks to [Airly.eu API](http://developer.airly.eu/))
 - weather gauge may display: